Year Released: 1951

 Walt Disney's first association with Alice in Wonderland, was in the 1923 short film Alice's Wonderland.
 This film was made before the Disney studio was formed, and was directed by Walt Disney himself, and combined live action and animation. the point of that film was to reverse what the Fleshier Brothers had been doing with their Out of the Inkwell cartoons.
 In those cartoons an animated Koko the Clown entered a live action world.
 In Alice's Wonderland a live action girl (played by Virginia Davis) entered an animated world.
 This would morph into Walt Disney's first cartoon series.
 These would be called the Alice Comedies, and 57 of these films would be made.

-Also before the studio embarked on Snow White, Mary Pickford approached Walt Disney about making a feature film where she would play a live action Alice and would enter completely animated Wonderland.
-Though this film was never made, the idea persisted quite a while after, and as late as 1945 the idea of making a part animated and part live action animated feature was still on Walt's mind.
+Though this Pickford-Disney film was never made, the idea persisted quite a while after, and as late as 1945 the idea of making a part animated and part live action animated feature was still on Walt's mind.
 Actresses such as Ginger Rodgers, Lisa Davis Waltz and Disney's own Launa Patten were all considered for the role of a live action Alice.
 It wasn't until 1946, that it was decided to make a completely animated version with no live action.

 An art director picked out for the film was a man named David S. Hall.
 David S. Hall was a man who had never worked for Disney before, never would again, and his work doesn't even appear in this film.
 This would have been Hall's only foray into animation if it had worked out.
 He had previously done art direction for such films as Wee Willie Winkie (staring Shirley Temple and directed by John Ford), the 1939 version of The Three Musketeers (directed by Allan Dawn, and staring The Ritz Brothers), and Charlie Chan in Reno (directed by Norman Foster (who would later direct the Davy Crockett films for Disney, along with directing some segments for the Disneyland TV show) and staring Sidney Tolar).
-However Hall's designs for the film resembled John Tenniel's book illustrations too closely, that they became to difficult to animate.
+However, Hall's designs for the film resembled John Tenniel's book illustrations too closely, that they became too difficult to animate.
 On top of this Al Perkins (who was a writer for Disney's Reluctant Dragon) wrote the original screen play, but it was too dark for Walt's liking.
-So these two men were replaced, and work on the film had to go back to square one.
+So, these two men were replaced, and work on the film had to go back to square one.

-The much needed new look for the film was heavily influenced by the design work of Mary Blair.
-Walt loved her work and it set the tone not only for the visuals, but the story as well.
+The much-needed new look for the film was heavily influenced by the design work of Mary Blair.
+Walt loved her work, and it set the tone not only for the visuals, but the story as well.
 The film would become more comedic and lighthearted and the parts that didn't fit that mold would not be included.

 Probably more than any animated Disney film before this the voice cast would hugely help make these characters into who they appear as on screen.
-The Mad Hatter and March Hare, would fit very well into the normal screen characters for Ed Wynn and Jerry Colonna.
-In fact Ed Wynn improvised much of his dialogue for the watch fixing scene.
+The Mad Hatter and March Hare would fit very well into the normal screen characters for Ed Wynn and Jerry Colonna.
+In fact, Ed Wynn improvised much of his dialogue for the watch fixing scene.
 Katheryn Beaumont would be both the live action model for, and the voice for Alice.
 Much of what Alice's personality would be would come from this actress.
 Katheryn Beaumont would do the Alice voice for the Alice in Wonderland Ride at Disneyland, and she is still doing the voice for things such as the Kingdom Hearts games.
 Alice was originally going to have a Somewhere Over the Rainbow-esque song for this film, but Katheryn had difficulty singing it and Walt worried that starting the film with a slow ballad was too risky a thing to do.
-So instead we got a more lively number the Katheryn felt more comfortable singing near the beginning.
+So instead, we got a livelier number the Katheryn felt more comfortable singing near the beginning.
 She was only ten years old when doing this voice and she would in fact be schooled partly on the Disney lot.
-Just to bring it up Janet Waldo (voice of Judy Jetson) was once considered for the voice of Alice, and even though she didn't get the part in this film, she would later voice Alice in the 1966 Hanna-Barbera TV movie Alice in Wonderland or What's a Nice Kid Like You Doing in a Place Like This?.
+Just to bring it up Janet Waldo (best remembered as the voice of Judy Jetson) was once considered for the voice of Alice, and even though she didn't get the part in this film, she would later voice Alice in the 1966 Hanna-Barbera TV movie Alice in Wonderland or What's a Nice Kid Like You Doing in a Place Like This?.

 This film would have the same directors as Cinderella did.
 These directors would be Clyde Geronimi, Wilfred Jackson, and Hamilton Luske.
-Again the supervising animators would be all nine of Disney's Nine Old Men, plus Norm Ferguson.
+Again, the supervising animators would be all nine of Disney's Nine Old Men, plus Norm Ferguson.
 Again also, supervising animators would be cast by character, such as: Marc Davis for Alice, John Lounsbery for the flowers and the Cheshire Cat, Frank Thomas for the Queen of Hearts, Ollie Johnson for the King of Hearts, Ward Kimball for The White Rabbit, Tweedledee and Tweedledum, Mad Hatter, March Hare and The Walrus, Eric Larson for Dinah and the Caterpillar, Milt Kahl for Alice's Sister, and so forth.

-Sadly Alice in Wonderland lost money at the box office.
-Walt would blame it on the film lacking the warmth of the most popular Disney films, and believed he shouldn't have made a film based off a book that he definitely couldn't please many fans of the book.
+Sadly, Alice in Wonderland lost money at the box office.
+Walt would blame it on the film lacking the warmth of the most popular Disney films and believed he shouldn't have made a film based off a book that he definitely couldn't please many fans of the book.

 Review